MindscapeHQ/raygun4net/readme.txt

 Exclude errors that originate from a local origin
 -------------------------------------------------

-Toggle this boolean and the HTTP module will not send errors to Raygun.io if the request originated from a local origin. i.e. A way to prevent local debug/development from notifying Raygun without having to resort to Web.config transforms.
+Toggle this boolean and the HTTP module will not send errors to Raygun if the request originated from a local origin. i.e. A way to prevent local debug/development from notifying Raygun without having to resort to Web.config transforms.

 <RaygunSettings apikey="YOUR_APP_API_KEY" excludeErrorsFromLocal="true" />